 Students are responsible for researching external funding opportunities, although the School will forward any relevant email announcements received.

 - UBC Graduate Studies Awards

 Bursaries are non-repayable awards that are granted primarily on the basis of financial need.
 If you have successfully demonstrated to the UBC Student Financial Assistance and Awards office that you have an unmet financial need you may apply for a bursary.
 First consideration is normally given to those who have also applied for provincial or federal government assistance.

 There is information on how to apply for funding through the federal Canada Student Loans program or the provincial Student Aid BC program.
 More information is available from UBC’s Student Financial Assistance and Awards office.

 Teaching Assistant Positions

 A small number of TA positions are available each year.
 TA positions are union positions and are advertised on the School of Social Work website by March 31st each year as per CUPE 2278 regulations.
-These positions are available for full-time students registered in the MSW or PhD programs.
+These positions are available for full-time students registered in the MSW or PhD programs, although priority is given to PhD students.
 Application procedures, forms, details of positions available, and application deadlines are posted on our website at that time.

 Research Assistant Positions

 RA positions are normally not advertised.
 If you are interested in becoming an RA, view the individual faculty members’ research interests on our website and contact them directly to ask if they have any available positions.